mmanchee/blogging-webpage/README.md

 #### _Mike Manchee and Garrett Brown_

 ### Description
-Exercise that looks at Div, Float, and Box Model
+Exercise that looks at Div, Float, @media, css styling, and Box Model

 ### Setup
 Load in browser and view